timmwuensch/timmwuensch.github.io/README.md

 The second segment refers to so-called **Data Frameworks** (e.g. Pandas or Apache Spark).
 These frameworks or libraries provide data structures and methods to handle the data.
 The selection of an adequate Data Framework is often based on the amount, size and type of data.

-The third segment refers to variety of **analytical, statistical and mathemetical methods** which are used by Data Scientists.
+The third segment refers to variety of **analytical, statistical and mathematical methods** which are used by Data Scientists.
 These methods can range from statistical basics, over regression models to Machine Learning Models.